-In this documentary from 1962, Fr Peter Lemass takes to the streets of Dublin to interview ordinary people about life in a large inner-city parish.
+In this documentary from 1962, Father Peter Lemass takes to the streets of Dublin to interview ordinary people about life in a large inner-city parish.

 Radharc was an independent production company established by Father Joe Dunn, Father Desmond Forristal and other like-minded priests to make programmes for television and non-theatrical exhibition.
 Between 1961 and 1996 they made over 400 films in 75 countries on social, political and religious issues.